Updated

 To view our privacy policy and California privacy notices, please visit n y times dot com slash privacy.

-Please enter your account number or the ten digit phone number on your account followed by the pound sign."
+Please enter your nine digit account number or the ten digit phone number attached to your account followed by the pound sign."

 Excerpt from a call with New York Times